-David Shor is Head of Data Science at Blue Rose Research, a political data firm with over 100 clients that conducts tens of millions of interviews a year.
-Shor is a renowned data scientist and political analyst known for his pioneering work in election science.
-With a background in political data analytics and a proven track record of accurate electoral predictions, David has become a leading voice in understanding voter behavior and election dynamics.
-His work gained widespread recognition during his time with President Barack Obama's re-election campaign, where he developed sophisticated data models to inform campaign strategies.
-He has also worked closely with multiple Democratic presidential campaigns and his statistics-driven political analysis has been covered widely by major publications.
-Prior to joining Blue Rose, Shor worked as Head of Political Data Science with Civis Analytics for 7 years, where he operated the company's web-based survey and polling operation.
+David Shor is Head of Data Science at Blue Rose Research, a political data and analytics firm serving more than 100 clients and conducting tens of millions of interviews annually.
+He is widely recognized as a leading data scientist and political analyst, known for advancing the field of election science through rigorous statistical modeling, large scale survey research, and predictive analytics.
+With a background in political data analytics and electoral forecasting, Shor has become an influential voice in understanding voter behavior, persuasion dynamics, and campaign strategy.
+His statistics driven political analysis has been widely covered in major media outlets and frequently shapes discussions around Democratic electoral strategy.
+Prior to joining Blue Rose Research, Shor served for seven years as Head of Political Data Science at Civis Analytics, where he led the company’s web based survey and polling operations.

 David Shor Professional Experience / Academic History